 - As part of the revised Project, the train loading facility will be relocated from near Jondaryan to a remote site on the mining lease area.

-- New Hope will also introduce veneering to coat all transported coal leaving the mine by train as a measure to reduce the potential for coal dust coming from trains.
+- In May 2013, New Hope introduced veneering to coat all transported coal leaving the mine by train as a measure to reduce the potential for coal dust coming from trains.
 New Hope consistently meets strict government requirements in relation to dust.

 - The new plans will also ensure that Lagoon Creek is not diverted.
 Operations will continue to be self-sufficient for water, with water continuing to be purchased from Toowoomba’s Wetalla Wastewater Reclamation Facility.
 Only around 20% of the Wetalla water is purchased by New Hope.